-PHIL: But you talked about the focus of your discipline to study and you are THE most diligent person I’ve ever encountered.
+PHIL: But you talked about the focus of your discipline to study; and you are the most diligent person I’ve ever encountered.
 To what do you attribute that?
-I mean, it amazes me to hear you say that you sometimes feel that you could have studied better because I know how many hours you spend in study and I know how careful you are.
+I mean, it amazes me to hear you say that you sometimes feel that you could have studied better, because I know how many hours you spend in study and I know how careful you are.

 JOHN: That’s sort of built into the fabric of who I am.

 PHIL: I see that in you.
-You said if you went to another church you could pull out your old sermons and just repreach them.
+You said if you went to another church you could pull out your old sermons and just re-preach them.
 You wouldn’t do that.
-The truth is...

 JOHN: I would not.

-PHIL: Here at Grace Church you’ve been here...what?...nearly 35 years and most of the people who were here when you began aren’t still here.
-The church is transient enough that it turns over...what?...every ten years or so.
-So you could repreach old sermons, but you don’t.
+PHIL: The truth is, here at Grace Church you’ve been here, what, nearly thirty-five years, and most of the people who were here when you began aren’t still here.
+The church is transient enough that it turns over, what, every ten years or so.
+So you could re-preach old sermons, but you don’t.
 You don’t go and pull those out and just redo them.

-JOHN: They aren’t nearly as energizing and until I’ve finished the Scripture, which I never will, going through it once I’m somewhat reluctant to go back through it again, and again I think my dad is that way.
-My dad is in his ninetieth year and his mind is really good and he still teaches his Bible class every Sunday and has a radio program called Voice of Calvary out here on the west coast, been on the radio 63 years or something.
+JOHN: They aren’t nearly as energizing.
+And until I’ve finished the Scripture – which I never will.
+Going through it once I’m somewhat reluctant to go back through it again.
+And again, I think my dad is that way.
+My dad is in his ninetieth year, and his mind is really good, and he still teaches his Bible class every Sunday and has a radio program called Voice of Calvary out here on the West Coast; been on the radio sixty-three years or something.